-South Gate residents who are of low-to-moderate income and at risk of experiencing homelessness will receive assistance to obtain and maintain housing stability through CDBG funded activities.
+For FY 2021-2022, the City is allocating funds to support a local homeless shelter and a rental assistance program.
+South Gate residents who are of low-to-moderate income and at risk of experiencing homelessness will receive assistance to obtain and maintain housing stability.
 Services provided may include income payments for low-income eligible residents, case management, and Rapid Re-Housing Activities including emergency shelter for residents who are experiencing homelessness.

-Describe the jurisdictions one-year goals and actions for reducing and ending homelessness including reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs
+Describe the jurisdictions one-year goals and actions for reducing and ending homelessness including reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs.